 Lab-9: Social Norm Violation Lab (13 points)

 Whether you know it or not, you are subtly, yet powerfully pressured by your peers to conform and behave in certain ways and not others every single day of your life.
 If you violate a norm, the consequences are seemingly small.
 For instance, if you tell the person behind you in the grocery checkout line "I have diarrhea today," you won't go to jail for it.
-Or if you walk up to a total stranger in a mall and ask for $10 and offer no reason other than "I just need $10," you will not be given a costly fine.
+Or if you walk up to a total stranger in a mall and ask for $20 and offer no reason other than "I just need $20," you will not be given a costly fine.
 Of if you sit down at the same table, or in the seat right next to a total stranger in an otherwise uncrowded Taco Bell restaurant, it won't cost you your home or car.
-And yet, most of us are terrified to do such seemingly simple things (like sitting close to a stranger) for fear of rejection by society.
-What's so bad about that?
-As you can see, this is exactly the point of this activity.
+And yet, most of us are terrified to do such seemingly simple things (like sitting closely to a stranger) for fear of social rejection.

 The purpose of this lab activity is to engage the student in observations and activities which heighten awareness of conformity to social norms.

-I fully understand that this is not an easy activity for most to do.
-I am trusting you on the honor of your word that you did, in fact, complete this activity.
+This is not an easy activity for most to do.
+I am trusting on the honor of your word that you did, in fact, complete this activity.

 Here are a few ground rules for this activity: